seek-oss/skuba/template/oss-npm-package/README.md

 It depends on this repo being hosted on [seek-oss] with appropriate access.

 To set up this repo for publishing, follow the instructions in our [OSS npm package guidance].

+### Commit messages

+This package is published with **[semantic-release]**, which requires a particular commit format to manage semantic versioning.
+You can run the interactive `yarn commit` command in place of `git commit` to generate a compliant commit title and message.
+If you use the `Squash and merge` option on pull requests, take extra care to format the squashed commit in the GitHub UI before merging.

 ### Releasing latest